-The Sen Sumana main line starts just above the navel (near the solar plexus region), travels up following the mid-line of the body (chest area) along the spinal column, runs up the throat and ends at the tip of the tongue.
+The Sen Sumana main line starts just above the navel (near the solar plexus region), travels up following the mid-line of the body (chest area) along the spinal column, runs up the throat, and ends at the tip of the tongue.

-Asthma, bronchitis, respiratory problems, chest pain, heart disease, spasm of the diaphragm, hiatal hernia, nausea, cold, cough, hunger pains, throat problems, digestive problems, abdominal pains, upper body paralysis, mania, daydreaming.
+Sen Sumana addresses asthma, bronchitis, respiratory problems, chest pain, heart disease, spasm of the diaphragm, hiatal hernia, nausea, cold, cough, hunger pains, throat problems, digestive problems, abdominal pains, upper body paralysis, mania, daydreaming.